dendec/LoraModem/README.md

 ```
 By default expecting that device listens for `/dev/ttyUSB0` serial port.
 If device listens another serial please adjust [platformio.ini](platformio.ini).

+## Hardware

+It uses ESP32 as core microcontroller and SX1278 for LoRa radio.
+It is possible to use any conbination of modules based on ESP32 and SX1278 but custom build requires pinout adjustment.
+Please refer to [config.h](include/config.h) for this.

-This project was developed on [Heltec WiFi LoRa 32 (V2.1)](https://heltec.org/product/wifi-lora-32-v2/) platform.
-It can be adjusted for usage with another similar hardware, please refer to [config.h](include/config.h) to adjust pinout for your specific case.
+By default project build is configured for [Heltec WiFi LoRa 32 (V2.1)](https://heltec.org/product/wifi-lora-32-v2/) platform.

 ## Operational Principles
 Data for transmission can be entered using serial connection or websocket connection.